US Open: Players struggle in stifling heat as Djokovic's opponent retires hurt

 Last year's finalist Sabalenka is no stranger to hot and humid conditions as a resident of Miami and the big-hitting Belarusian was barely troubled during her 6-3 6-1 win over Italian Lucia Bronzetti.

-"I looked up and I saw on the big screen, like, mini-me.
-It was so cute," Sabalenka said.

-"It's such a motivation to keep going, to inspire the young generation.
-That's the main goal.
-That was an adorable moment."

-Gauff was also in roaring form as the American overcame early mistakes to defeat unseeded German Tatjana Maria 6-4 6-0 while three-times runner-up Victoria Azarenka battled through a migraine to beat Clara Burel 6-1 6-4.
+Gauff was also in roaring form as the American overcame early mistakes to defeat unseeded German Tatjana Maria 6-4 6-0.

 Zheng Qinwen of China was given an early headache by Russian 20-year-old Erika Andreeva before the Olympic champion prevailed 6-7(3) 6-1 6-2 after a 10-minute heat break midway.